agaricide/puppeteer-functional-patterns/puppeteer-functional-patterns/puppeteer-functional-patterns-1.md

 }
 ```

-I benchmarked this for my usecase and did not detect a measurable improvement in performance, therefore it's not worth making `scrapePage` more difficult to understand.
+I benchmarked this for my usecase and did not detect a measurable improvement in performance.
 [Here]() is a simple example that illustrates the performance benefits of the destructured promise.all pattern, given I/O bound contexts.

 ## Multi-Page async control control

-We now have this `scrapePage` function:
+At now have this `scrapePage` function:

 ```
 const async scrapePage = (browser: Browser, url: string) => {